What Is Bone Broth?

-Bone broth, sometimes called stock, is liquid made from boiling animal bones and connective tissue.
+Bone broth is liquid made from boiling animal bones and connective tissue.
 Chefs use stock as a base for soups, sauces, and gravies.
 Some people drink it on its own.

 People have been making bone broth since the beginning of humankind.
 Anthropologists think people drank liquid infused with bones and other animal parts as early as prehistoric times.

 People all over the planet make bone broth from the animals that live nearby.
 The popular Japanese ramen dish tonkatsu—"pork bone broth" in English—is one example.

 Types of Bone Broth